kuzzleio/kuzzle-device-manager/doc/2/concepts/measures-ingestion/index.md

 The `device-manager:measures:process:before` event is triggered with an object containing 3 properties:

-- `device`: the last state of the device associated with the measures
+- `device`: the last state of the device
 - `measures`: table of measures
 - `asset`: (optional) the last state of the asset linked to the device